-As a school, discuss numbers 1 through 4 and answer the following questions: 1.
-Students are more alike than not alike.
-2. Learning can occur through participation with and modeling of competent peers.
-3. The supplementary instructional support needed to help students succeed can be provided in a general education classroom.
-4. Everyone benefits from having students with different learning styles and behavioral traits in the same classroom. • Do you agree with all four principles?
+Principles of Inclusive Practices 1) Students are e more alike than not alike.
+2) Learning ca n occur through participation with and modeling of competent peers.
+(3) The supplemental education of mentary instructional support needed to help students succeed can be provided in a general classroom.
+(4) Everyone b enefits from having students with different learning styles and behavioral traits in the same As a school, discuss the above and answer the following questions: Do you agree with all four principles?
 Why or why not?
-If there is a principle you do not agree with, why not?
-What needs to occur to change your opinion? • What actions do faculty and staff take at your school to demonstrate these principles? • Do students and families appear to recognize and support these principles?
-Why or why not? • What additional actions can be taken to further promote these principles and to share these principles with students, their families, and other stakeholders?
+If there is a principle you do not agree with, why not What needs to o occur to change your opinion?
+What actions do faculty and staff take at your school to demonstrate these principles?
+Do students a nd families appear to recognize and support these principles?
+Why or why not?
+What addition nal actions can be taken to further promote these principles and to share these principles with families, and other stakeholders?